-Toronto Nature Stewards (TNS), with the agreement of the City of Toronto Urban Forestry Division, is conducting a pilot program with unsupervised stewardship of public land in ravines and natural areas.
+Toronto Nature Stewards (TNS), with the agreement of the City of Toronto Urban Forestry Division, runs a stewardship program on public land in ravines and natural areas without direct City supervision.
+Sites are managed by Lead Stewards who have been trained, follow agreed-upon protocols for ecological restoration and report their stewardship activities

-TNS stewards support the ecological restoration of ravines and natural areas by: picking up litter, removing invasive plants, and monitoring the ecological impact of stewardship activities.
-We meet as small groups of stewards led by a trained Lead Steward, to care for a piece of land within Toronto’s ravines and natural areas.
-Each stewardship site has been approved by the City of Toronto.
-Each group is committed to stewarding their site for a period of years.
+TNS stewards support the ecological restoration of ravines and natural areas by: picking up litter, removing invasive plants, planting native plants, and monitoring the ecological impact of stewardship activities.
+We meet as small groups of stewards led by trained Lead Stewards, to care for a piece of land within Toronto’s ravines and natural areas.
+Each stewardship site has been approved by the City of Toronto and each group is committed to stewarding their site for a period of years.

-- Train an additional group of Lead Stewards who will lead stewardship groups in future years, mentored by Lead Stewards from 2021
+- Training more Lead Stewards who will lead stewardship groups in future years, mentored by Lead Stewards from previous years

-- Get City of Toronto approval for new sites, additional invasive plants, and planting native plants at select sites
+- Obtaining City of Toronto approval for new sites, additional invasive plants, and planting native plants at select sites

-- Monitor the success and failures of stewardship activities to continually improve the program
+- Monitoring the success and failures of stewardship activities to continually improve the program

-- Improve the ecological integrity of additional sites within Toronto’s ravines and natural areas
+- Improving the ecological integrity of additional sites within Toronto’s ravines and natural areas

 Toronto Nature Stewards is responsible for: